-Parking for part time students is located at the State of Florida Office Complex across Beggs Avenue from the College of Law.
-Part-time students have access from 5 PM to midnight, Monday through Friday and 24 hours on the weekends via their proxy.
+Parking for part time students is located at the Zora Neal Hurston State Building across from the College of Law.
+Part-time students have access from 5 PM to midnight, Monday through Friday, and 24 hours on the weekends via their proxy.
 Students may not park on any other levels or in visitor parking.
 Students cannot access the garage before 5 PM.
 Students who violate these rules are subject to being ticketed and/or towed for two (2) or more violations.
 Additionally, students may be subject to a violation of the Student Code of Conduct.